Palmyra (WA)

 What has been the trend in development approvals over the past five years in the suburb of Palmyra?

-Looking at development activity over the past five years, the suburb of Palmyra's approval levels have been consistent with the yearly average of 14, showing stable development patterns.
+Looking at development activity over the past five years, the suburb of Palmyra's approval levels have been slightly above the yearly average of 12, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth in the suburb of Palmyra?